krupagaliya/MediMind-AI-Agent/README.md

    - Voice interaction capabilities
    - Mobile-optimized interface

+## 🙏 Acknowledgments

+#AISprintH2 - Thanks for this AI Sprint 2025 H2 program and GCP credits

 ## 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.